 She looked down at her own feet, bare and spotted with mud, as her mind filled with questions.
 What had come over Daniel?

-Finally their small trio had arrived back at the cabin and Grace was relieved to see Joseph who was sitting contentedly on a crude wooden chair he had placed outside the cottage doorway.
+Finally their small group had arrived back at the cabin and Grace was relieved to see Joseph who was sitting contentedly on a crude wooden chair he had placed outside the cottage doorway.

-Perhaps Daniel was merely tired and wished to be left in peace.
-Indeed, a restful night sleep did wonders for the body and mind.
-Attitudes could change so very drastically with a good rest.
+Perhaps Daniel was merely tired and thus irritable.
+Indeed, a night's sleep did wonders for the body and mind, as Grace had witnessed during her captive days.
+Attitudes could change so very drastically with good rest and pains of all sort were given chance to mend.

 A thick plume of smoke drifted lazily up from Joseph's pipe but when Grace and the two young men approached him, the grey cloud spread abruptly into vaporous wisps around his head.
 "Ah so ye weren't eaten by the wolves!
 Well ye all look quite well and shiny as new halfpennies and as misfit as seabirds in pasture!" he chortled throatily at his own drollery.